cooperhewitt/tms-tools/bin/README.md

 	  --csv=CSV        The path to the CSV filter you want to investigate --column=COLUMN  The column to dump a list of unique values (and counts) for --filter=FILTER  Only generate a count for columns with this value

+## ElasticSearch tools

+### index-elasticsearch.py

+	# ./index-elasticsearch.py /path/to/csv/folder

+This script takes every TMS table exported by dump_tms.pl and indexes it in an [Elasticsearch](http://www.elasticsearch.org/) instance.

+Every TMS table csv gets will get its own index, prefixed with `tms-`.
+For example, `MediaRelated.csv` gets dumped into the index `tms-mediarelated` (note lowercase and removal of .csv)

+Your instance TMS may contain sensitive data. **If you don't want sensitive data going in to Elasticsearch** you will need to modify the code suppress indexing of the sensitive file/field at [around line 95](https://github.com/cooperhewitt/tms-tools/blob/master/bin/index-elasticsearch.py#L95-L99).

+_Requires the [elasticsearch](https://pypi.python.org/pypi/elasticsearch/) Python library._